jgadelugo/holberton-system_engineering-devops/0x00-shell_basics/README.md

 task 6 - create a directory in /tmp/ task 7 - move betty from /tmp/ to /tmp/holberton task 8 - delete betty from/tmp/holberton
+task 9 - delete the holberton directory from /tmp/